lessonly/scim_rails/README.md

 This Gem provides two pagination filters; `startIndex` and `count`.

 `startIndex` is the positional number you would like to start at.
 This parameter can accept any integer but anything less than 1 will be interpreted as 1.
 If you visualize an array with all your user records in the array, `startIndex` is basically what element you would like to start at.
-If you are familiar with SQL this parameter is directly correlated to the query offset. **The default value for this fitler is 1.**
+If you are familiar with SQL this parameter is directly correlated to the query offset. **The default value for this filter is 1.**

 `count` is the number of records you would like present in the response. **The default value for this filter is 100.**